CutlerCasey/BitQuest/README.md

 		- Stats, Story Dialog and Other Dialog
 - Login Menu
 	- This ultimatily was part of the load process or new game
+		- Character Creation
+			- There are four Predefined classes
+			- You can change the stats to whatever
 - Battle System
 	- Start of Battle
 		- Location of Charaters and Enemies